Finding quality vegan motorcycle gear is an absolute pain in the backside.

 You thought you'd finally found a pair of vegan gloves or boots without any leather...

-...but upon closer inspection they include trace amounts of genuine leather mixed in with the synthetic stuff, or a stupidly small patch of leather for no apparent reason other than to make life hard for vegans.
+...but upon closer inspection there's trace amounts of genuine leather mixed in with the synthetic stuff, or a stupidly small patch of leather for no apparent reason other than to make life hard for vegans.

-However it's definitely possible to stay safe and comfortable on the road - without harming any animals.
+However it is possible to stay safe and comfortable on the road - without contributing to the suffering of any animals.